Environment

 Measures

-Although we assessed that there is no urgent water scarcity risk in the areas where our manufacturing plants and research institutes are located, we are committed to reducing water consumption through efficient use of water.
-For our manufacturing plants and research institutes, we develop an annual plan to reduce water consumption.
+Although we assessed that there is no urgent water shortage risk in the areas where our 5 manufacturing plants and research institutes are located, we are committed to reducing water consumption through efficient use of water.
+For our 5 manufacturing plants and research institutes, we develop an annual plan to reduce water consumption.
 In addition to efficient operation of pharmaceutical water and water for injection facilities and reduction of cooling water for boiler wastewater, we have installed ultrasonic flow meters in the water supply piping of facilities that were not targeted for reductions, and are narrowing down the next reduction target based on an understanding of the breakdown.
 We are also promoting initiatives for the efficient use of water, including the reuse of air conditioning condensate and cooling water.
-As a result of these efforts, our water consumption level has been below that of the previous year every consecutive year since FY2018.
+As a result of these efforts, our water intake in FY2024 has been reduced by 37.6% compared to base year (FY2017).
 As another part of our effort to realize a water recycling society, we also educate our employees on water conservation.
 We will continue to work with our employees to improve the efficiency of water use and promote measures that will lead to the conservation of the region's abundant water resources.

 2. Water pollution risk